damiensgit/gobius/README.md

 go install github.com/sqlc-dev/sqlc/cmd/sqlc@latest
 ```

 The SQL schema and configuration are located in the `./sql` directory.
-Running `task build:sqlc` will generate Go code from your SQL schema.
+Running `task build:sqlc` will generate Go code from the SQL schema.

 ### Configuration Setup